Calibrato/cmdl/README.md

-Launching pshl with administrative access is highly recommended.
+Launching cmdl with administrative access is highly recommended.

-Use pshl in windowed mode to avoid possible graphical errors.
+Use cmdl in windowed mode to avoid possible graphical errors.